T-001v2r3/STT-App/README.md

 - the place where the audio files get saved.

 # TO DO:
+- BUG! the response from ai gets saves an array with characters splited by arguments. nothing is lost, just needs to be tweaked.
+- a new logic for response parsing/storing/organizing/tabling was in planning but isnt proplerly allogned or coded yet. maybe using a new db table and split the possible reported parameters and use ai to analise the data and fill in other parameters that may be concluded from the analisis like severity possible recomendations or risks that that report may cause.
 - There is a lot to do this is just some of it:
 	- DELETE FROM database_name; needs to be done when the clean arg is passed;
 	- need to see why not creating db when insatll arg is passed;